Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

-The BD-MPL and RJ-MPL algorithms are designed to recover the underlying graph structure from the data.
-In practice, it is often important to estimate the precision matrix as well.
-Here, we demonstrate how to estimate the true precision matrix using the graph samples obtained from the BD-MPL and RJ-MPL algorithms.
-We present two approaches for achieving this.
+The BD-MPL and RJ-MPL algorithms (Algorithms \ref{alg:BDMCMC} and \ref{alg:RJMCMC}) are designed to handle large-scale problems by recovering the underlying graph structure from the data.
+In practical applications, it may also be necessary to estimate the precision matrix.
+Here, we present two approaches for estimating the precision matrix using the graph samples generated by the BD-MPL and RJ-MPL algorithms.

-One approach is to first estimate the graph structure using the edge inclusion probabilities \eqref{eq:p_ij} derived from the BD-MPL or RJ-MPL algorithms.
-Specifically, we can obtain the estimated graph \(\hat{G} = (V, \hat{E})\) where \(\hat{E} = \left\{e = (i, j) \mid \hat{P}_e \geq 0.5\right\}\), and \(\hat{P}_e\) represents the estimated edge-inclusion probabilities in Equation \ref{eq:p_ij}.
-This estimated graph can then be used to sample from the precision matrix using the \(G\)-Wishart distribution, as defined in Equation \ref{eq:gwish}, where \(\Kb|\hat{G} \sim W_{\hat{G}}(b+n, \boldsymbol{D} + \boldsymbol{U})\), representing the posterior distribution of the precision matrix.\footnote{This step can be performed using the sampling algorithm developed by \citet{lenkoski2013direct}, which is implemented in the R package \textsf{BDgraph}, specifically through the \textsf{rgwish()} function.} The mean of this set of samples will be the estimated precision matrix.
-It is important to note that the estimated precision matrix will be positive definite, as the output of the \citet{lenkoski2013direct} algorithm ensures positive definiteness.
+One approach is first to estimate the underlying graph structure using the edge inclusion probabilities \eqref{eq:p_ij} derived from the BD-MPL or RJ-MPL algorithms.
+Specifically, we can obtain the estimated graph \(\hat{G} = (V, \hat{E})\) where \(\hat{E} = \left\{e = (i, j) \mid \hat{P}_e \geq 0.5\right\}\), and \(\hat{P}_e\) represents the estimated edge-inclusion probabilities \eqref{eq:p_ij}.
+This estimated graph can then be used to sample from the precision matrix using the \(G\)-Wishart distribution \eqref{eq:gwish}, where \(\Kb|\hat{G} \sim W_{\hat{G}}(b+n, \boldsymbol{D} + \boldsymbol{U})\), representing the posterior distribution of the precision matrix.
+This step can be performed using the sampling algorithm developed by \citet{lenkoski2013direct}, which is implemented in the R package \textsf{BDgraph} \citep{BDgraph} as \textsf{rgwish()} function.
+The precision matrix can then be estimated as the mean of the sampled matrices.
+It is important to emphasize that the estimated precision matrix will always be positive definite, as the sampling algorithm by \citet{lenkoski2013direct} guarantees positive definiteness.